acttos/acttos.github.io/_posts/2016-08-19-NSTimer-and-GCD-Timer-in-iOS.md

 1. `NSTimer` needs one live `NSRunLoop` to execute it's events.
 In main thread, the `NSRunLoop` is always live and will never stop until the app is terminated, but in other threads, you must invoke `run()` to active the `NSRunLoop`;

-2. `NSTimer` must invoke `invalidate()` to release the current timer, otherwise, the timer will retain a strong reference of the current instance of `target`, and it will remain in memory until app terminated;
+2. `NSTimer` must invoke `invalidate()` to release the current timer, otherwise, the timer will retain a strong reference of the current instance of `target`, and it will remain in memory until `invalidate()` invoked or app terminated;

-3. `NSTimer` must created and invalidate in the same thread, and a lot of times, we may forget that.
+3. `NSTimer` must created and invalidated in the same thread, and a lot of times, we may forget that.

-And let me show you GCD Timer.
+And let's find out what GCD Timer is.

 #### 2.2.
 What is GCD Timer and How to use it ?

 `GCD Timer` should be called `Timer in GCD`, because `GCD Timer` is not existed, it only is a feature of GCD.
 Let's look into a demo:

-First, let's define two parameters in class:
+First, let's define two parameters *in class*:

 ```oc
 let queue: dispatch_queue_t? = dispatch_queue_create("GCDTimerQueue", DISPATCH_QUEUE_CONCURRENT);//Define and initialize a dispatch_queue;